iitaellu/My_health_app_Harkkatyo/README.md

-Our application is healt application which allows the user to monitor their CO2 consumption per week, track how much water they are drank per day, follow their exercise time per day and analyse their results later.
+Our application is healt application which allows the user to monitor their CO2 consumption per week, track how much water they are drinking per day, follow their exercise time per day and analyse their results later.
 User can also follow their menstrual cycle with this application.
 User have to sing in this application.

 The application is in places still a raw version.